argrento/huami-token/README.md

 In this example I have two devices: the first one is my Amazfit Bip S watch, the second one is my Xiaomi Mi Smart Scale.

+## Experimental: updates download

+This is extremely dangerous: flashing the wrong version can brick your device!
+I am not responsible for any of problems that might arise.

+Can be enabled with `-f/--firmware` argument.
+Will work only with `-b/--bt_keys` argument.
+You should input the ID of a device, or `-1` to check for all.

+Script will try to find updates for the firmware and the font pack for the device from the table above.

 ## Dependencies